-\But not impossible to do some things with rasterization (e.g., shadow maps)... just takes much more work
+But not impossible to do some things with rasterization (e.g., shadow maps)... just results in more complexity

 RAY TRACING

 Monte Carlo Ray Tracing

 - To develop a full-blown photorealistic ray tracer, will need to apply Monte Carlo integration to the rendering equation - To determine color of each pixel, integrate incoming light - What function are we integrating? - illumination along different paths of light - What does a "sample" mean in this context? - each path we trace is a sample